 Any attempt to modify the content will lead to a break of the integrity of the electronic signature, which can be verified at any time by clicking on the eReceipt validation symbol.

-More info about eReceipts can be found in the FAQ page of the Participant Portal. (http://ec.europa.eu/research/participants/portal/page/faq)
+More info about eReceipts can be found in the FAQ page of the Funding & Tenders Portal.

+(https://ec.europa.eu/info/funding-tenders/opportunities/portal/screen/support/faq)